pffy/decoy-app/README.md

 Automation allows you to do more with little or no human interaction.

+In the above tutorial, we were tasked with the following human interactions:

+  * Create a new project ID
+  * Choose a region (location) for your App Engine application
+  * Deploy the application to App Engine

+For each task, we were provided a prompt, where we provided additional input.

+However, all these tasks can be automated without the prompts or human interaction.

-For example, when you simply want something done by a command without prompts, you can use the `-q` flag (`--quiet`).
+For example, when we simply want something done by a `gcloud` command without prompts, you can use the `-q` global flag (`--quiet`).

 It is possible for us to create a new project from the CLI, using the following command: